Azurehappen/Virtual-Network-DGNSS-Project/README.md

 1. The BKG data stream will provide both I/NAV and F/NAV for Galileo.
 In terms of IGS SSR standard, this VN-DGNSS server will only support I/NAV ephemeris.
 2. The RTCM message function was originally referred from RTKLIB but was modified to our specific purpose.
 3. No Cycle-Slip function is needed since VN-DGNSS only generates the GNSS code measurements.
 4. Note: In terms of RINEX 3.04.
 BDS System Time Week has a rollover after 8191.
-Galileo System Time (GST) week has a roll-over after 4095. currently, this code doesn't consider the roll-over since it will be valid after many years.
+Galileo System Time (GST) week has a rollover after 4095. currently, this code doesn't consider the rollover since it will be valid after many years.
 GAL week = GST week + 1024 + n*4096 (n: number of GST roll-overs).

 ## VIII.
 Acknowledge
 The ideas reported herein originated during a project supported by SiriusXM.
 The client-server implementation project was supported by Caltrans under agreement number 65A0767.